tabassum-khan/Data-Structures-and-Algorithms/trees/heap.md

     2. **A Binary Heap is either Min Heap or Max Heap**.
         1. In a **Min Binary Heap**, the key at root must be minimum among all keys present in Binary Heap.
 The same property must be recursively true for all nodes in Binary Tree.
         2. **Max Binary Heap** is similar to MinHeap except the root must be maximum among all keys present in Binary Heap.
 The same property must be recursively true for all nodes in Binary Tree.
-- A Binary is typically represented as an array.
+- A Binary Heap is typically represented as an array.
 The root element will be at `arr[0]`.
 The relationship between the elements of the heap can be represented as:

     > Note : The indexing starts from 1 and not 0 to make indexing easier.
+Lets say that an element is at index 'i', then its
     >
     > 1. Left child : 2*i
     > 2. Right child : 2*i + 1